fmhy/edit/Beginners-Guide.md

 Source: **[/r/FREEMEDIAHECKYEAH](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/index)**

-If you have any suggestions, changes or questions feel free to join us on [Divolt](https://redd.it/uto5vw) ♡
+If you have any suggestions or questions feel free to join us in [Divolt](https://redd.it/uto5vw) ♡

 ***